-4.13.1 Return of Withhold Based on Performance.
+4.11.1 Return of Withhold Based on Performance.

-The Performance-Based withheld funds (shown in section 4.13.5.2(1)) shall be returned only if, in the judgment of the STATE, performance targets in section 4.13.2 are achieved.
+The Performance-Based withheld funds (shown in section 4.12.5.2(1)) shall be returned only if, in the judgment of the STATE, performance targets in section 4.12.2 are achieved.

-4.13.2 Withhold Return Scoring for the 2021 Contract Year.
+4.11.2 Withhold Return Scoring for the 2024 Contract Year.

-- 4.13.2.1 The Performance-Based withheld funds will be returned to the MCO for the Contract Year based on the following performance targets and assigned points: - (1) Repeat Deficiencies on the MDH QA Examination for MHCP, shall be worth fifteen (15) points. - (2) Completion of and submission to STATE of the Care Plan audit in section 7.8.3, following the care planning audit data abstraction protocol developed by the Care Plan audit workgroup, shall be worth fifteen (15) points; and - (3) Initial Health Risk Screening or Assessment.
-Completion of initial health risk screening or assessments per the formula in section 4.13.4.3 below shall be worth thirty (30) points. - (4) Stakeholder Group Reporting.
+- 4.11.2.1 The Performance-Based withheld funds will be returned to the MCO for the Contract Year based on the following performance targets and assigned points: - (1) No Repeat Deficiencies on the MDH QA Examination for MHCP, shall be worth ten (10) points. - (2) Completion of and submission to STATE of the Care Plan audit in section 7.8.3, following the care planning audit data abstraction protocol developed by the Care Plan audit workgroup, shall be worth fifteen (15) points; - (3) Initial Health Risk Screening or Assessment.
+Completion of initial health risk screening or assessments per the formula in section 4.12.4.3 below shall be worth fifteen (15) points; - (4) Stakeholder Group Reporting.
 Maintaining a local or regional stakeholders group as required in section 7.5, shall be worth fifteen (15) points.
-The MCO will submit documentation that demonstrates the MCO responds to significant concerns raised by stakeholder group participants. - (5) Annual Dental Visit, age 65+, shall be worth fifteen (15) points. - 4.13.2.2 The percentage of the MCO's withheld funds to be returned shall be calculated by summing all earned points, dividing the sum by ninety (90) and converting to a percentage.
-This percentage is referred to as the Withhold Score. - 4.13.2.3 If the STATE determines that any of the performance target measures are not dependable, the measure(s) will be eliminated and the MCO shall be scored based on the remaining performance target measures. - 4.13.2.4 All measures in section 4.13.2, except for the Repeat Deficiencies on the MDH QA Examination, will be calculated from: 1) encounter data submitted pursuant to section 3.14.1 no later than May 31st of the year subsequent to the Contract Year by the MCO to the STATE; 2) additional data sources approved by the STATE and in the STATE's possession; or 3) as otherwise stated below.
+The MCO will submit documentation that demonstrates the MCO responds to significant concerns raised by stakeholder group participants. - (5) Annual Dental Visit, age 65+, shall be worth fifteen (15) points. - (6) Colorectal Cancer Screening shall be worth fifteen (15) points. - (7) Follow Up After Emergency Department Visits for People with Multiple High-risk Chronic Conditions, shall be worth fifteen (15) points. - 4.11.2.2 The percentage of the MCO's withheld funds to be returned shall be calculated by summing all earned points, dividing the sum by one hundred (100) and converting to a percentage.
+This percentage is referred to as the Withhold Score. - 4.11.2.3 If the STATE determines that any of the performance target measures are not dependable, the measure(s) will be eliminated and the MCO shall be scored based on the remaining performance target measures.

-4.13.3 Withhold Data from the STATE
+4.11.2.4 All performance-based outcome measures in sections 4.12.2.1(4) through 4.12.2.1(7) will be calculated from: 1) encounter data submitted pursuant to section 3.14.1 no later than May 31st of the year subsequent to the Contract Year by the MCO to the STATE; 2) additional data sources approved by the STATE and in the STATE's possession; or 3) as otherwise stated below.

-The STATE shall provide data (number of tests/ visits/ admissions/ member months) and rates to the MCO on withhold measures in section 4.13.4.
+4.11.3 Withhold Data from the STATE

-- (1) Data will be provided four (4) times per year in: - (a) January preview, for the previous calendar year; - (b) June final, for the previous calendar year; - (c) July preview, for the first six months of the Contract Year; - (d) October preview, for the first nine months of the Contract Year.
+The STATE shall provide data (number of tests/ visits/ admissions/ member months) and rates to the MCO on withhold measures in section 4.12.4.

-- (2) These preview reports contain measurement estimates and are not the final rates that will be used to determine if the MCO achieved its performance targets.
+- (1) Data will be provided four (4) times per year in: - (a) January preview, for the previous calendar year; - (b) June final, for the previous calendar year; - (c) July preview, for the first six months of the Contract Year; - (d) October preview, for the first nine months of the Contract Year. - (2) These preview reports contain measurement estimates and are not the final rates that will be used to determine if the MCO achieved its performance targets.
 The STATE provides these estimates only to aid the MCO's compliance efforts. - (3) The reports will be based on data in the STATE's possession at the time of the report.

-4.13.4 Administrative and Access/Clinical Performance Targets for MSHO and MSC+.
+4.11.4 Administrative and Access/Clinical Performance Targets for MSHO and MSC+.